Azure/azure-functions-on-container-apps/samples/VSCode Sample/Readme.md

  If you wish you update code then perform below steps:

- 1. Rebuild your image post making changes to the code by following below steps
+ 1. Rebuild your image post making changes to the code by following below steps.
+For detailed steps see [here](https://github.com/Azure/azure-functions-on-container-apps?tab=readme-ov-file#build-the-container-image-and-test-locally)

     ```sh
     acr login --name <acrname>